prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Postman Example Project for Predict

 The Postman application illustrates a use case for the API calls, such as predict.
-The example includes a =file download at the bottom of this passage in example API call for the face and voice modalities.
+The example includes a file download at the bottom of this passage.
 Included with the sample input files are voice and face instances.
 Use these files to demonstrate the prediction.

 This is a step by step instructional on how to use postman to view the api calls and their responses: